The Tale of the Destruction of Ryazan: Plot summary

 The tale proper begins as a chronicle-like entry: “Within twelve years after bringing the miraculous icon of St. Nicholas from Kherson, the godless Emperor Batu invaded the Russian land with a great multitude of his Tatar warriors and set up a camp of the river Voronezh in the vicinity of the principality of Riazan.”
 Then a betrayal of Riazan by its neighbors is narrated.
 This is significant because it points out to the theme of disunity between the Rus' princes, as a source of Kievan Rus' many misfortunes.
 The Riazan Prince Yury Igorevich calls for an assembly.
 After a closer historical investigation, this meeting would have been impossible to take place.
 The council included Prince Vsevolod who could not have present, because he was already dead at the time of the council and the battle.
 Possibly, in an effort to simplify the story and add to the pathos, all of the mentioned princes were made brothers.
 The Grand Prince Yury Igorevich sends to Batu his son Fedor Yurevich with gifts of supplication.
 The merciless Batu accepts the gifts and gives a false promise not to invade Riazan.
 His lust fueled by storied about Prince Fedor's beautiful wife of Byzantine noble blood, Batu demands for himself concubines from Riazan's ruling families.
 Angered by Fedor's proud refusal, he puts the Prince and his retinue to death.
 One servant survives to tell the story to Fedor's wife Eupraxy.
 She is seized with grief and throws herself from the window with the child in her arms.
 Great Prince Yury Ingarevich prepares for the battle, which takes place on the border of the principality of Riazan.
 The outnumbered Russians fight fiercely and bravely but they lose the battle.
 Many receive martyr-like deaths.
 The accursed Batu successfully storms the city and kills all of its inhabitants.
 A small detachment led by Evpaty Kolovrat hurries to Riazan from Chernigov (where it was at the time of the battle with Batu).
 Engaging in an uneven battle, Evpaty Kolovrat manages to significantly undermine the Tartar army, exhibiting extreme heroism, inhuman strength, and endurance.
-The story about Evpaty Kolovrat's bravery and his joust with Tatar warrior Hostovrul add an epic flair bringing to the story stylistic features found in Russian byliny.
+The story about Evpaty Kolovrat's bravery and his joust with Tatar warrior Khostovrul add an epic flair bringing to the story stylistic features found in Russian byliny.
 Eventually Evpaty is killed.
 Batu is amazed at the bravery of Evpaty's warriors and honors his dead body, releasing Riazan prisoners with the body without harm.
 The part of the tale is told in ornate yet vigorous style using phraseology of Rus' military tales.
 Prince Ingvar Ingvarevich (nephew of Prince Yuri) returns from Chernigov having been visiting his relatives, at the time of the destruction of Riazan.
 Having found his fatherland devastated, he searches through the bodies to find all of his relatives dead.
 He falls to the ground and utters a lament.
 Having commemorated the dead he rebuilds the city and restores the land of Riazan.
 The story ends with him taking the throne of Riazan.
 The respect shown by Batu for his enemies fits with a medieval tradition of mutual understanding among military men, and indicates that some medieval writers thought that Tatars were capable of exhibiting chivalric courtesy as the native inhabitants knew it.